 BC Ambulance Service (BCAS) is an emergency medical service operated by BC Emergency Health Services.
 BC Ambulance services a population of 4.4 million, covering a geographic area of almost one million square kilometers.
 At the time of the study, the service employed 2,691 Primary Care Paramedics (PCP), 217 Advanced Care Paramedics (ACP), and 51 Critical Care Paramedics (CCP).
 BC Ambulance Service is comprised of two operations divisions: Metro Operations and Rural Operations.
-Metro Operations are responsible for ground operations in the metropolitan areas of the province including Metro Vancouver and the Capital Regional District on South Vancouver Island, whereas Rural Operations are responsible for ground operations are 36 metropolitan stations and 35 urban stations staffed 24/7 by a combination of full-time paramedic crews and paramedics working standby shifts.
+Metro Operations are responsible for ground operations in the metropolitan areas of the province including Metro Vancouver and the Capital Regional District on South Vancouver Island, whereas Rural Operations are responsible for ground operations in all areas of province outside of the Metro Operations.
+Overseen by Metro Operations are 36 metropolitan stations and 35 urban stations staffed 24/7 by a combination of full-time paramedic crews and paramedics working standby shifts.
 In 2011-2012, BC Ambulance responded by ground to a total of 486,138 calls; 394,069 were pre-hospital, and 92,069 were inter-facility patient transfers.
 In Metro Vancouver, there were 262,873 calls; 214,720 of which were pre-hospital, and 48,153 were patient transfer or standby calls.